-Every camp or lodge will have a basic first aid kit on hand, and most safari vehicles will too (especially those operated by higher-end camps).
+Every camp or lodge will have at least a basic first aid kit, and most safari vehicles will too (especially those operated by higher-end camps).
 However, it's always a good idea to bring your own small supply of hygiene and health essentials.

 - Personal toiletries, including travel size shampoo, conditioner, soap, deodorant, moisturizer, toothpaste and toothbrush

 - Sunscreen (minimum SPF 30+)

 - Antiseptic gel (for washing your hands when there's no water around)

 - Contraceptives (including a supply of the pill, if you're on it)